-This class is inclusive and open to all ethnicities and will appeal to Year 11, 12 and 13 students who identify with or who are interested in Pacific history, culture, dance, literature, art, and contemporary socio-political issues.
-Students will be taught Pacific Studies/ Social Studies standards to their academic level.
+This class is inclusive and open to all ethnicities and will appeal to Year 11, 12 and 13 students who identify with or who are interested in Pacific history, culture, literature, and contemporary socio-political issues.

+Students will be taught Social Studies standards to their academic level.
 The content of the course will steer towards the students' interests and members of the Pasifika community and other academics will be invited in to share their knowledge on various topics.
+Students who take Pasifika Studies in successive years will not study the same topics.